behnamasadi/data_structure_algorithm/src/queue/README.md

 Empty:
-When both fron and rare are null.
+When both fron and rare are nullptr.

 After insertion of the first element, both front and rare will point at the inserted element.

 Full:
-There is no limit for the size of the queue unless there is no memory, so when requesting for new memory return NULL the the queue is full. insertion and deleteion is O(1).
+There is no limit for the size of the queue unless there is no memory, so when requesting for new memory return nullptr the the queue is full. insertion and deleteion is O(1).

 #### Implementing queue with linked list